Namaskaram

 Engineering

 Using the 3D model, we created a wire frame of the steel structure supporting the head and hands.
-Our engineer is using this wireframe to conduct their structural analysis, informing us of the specifications of the steel to use.
+Our engineer used this wireframe to conduct their structural analysis, informing us of the specifications of the steel to use.